junxit/us-congress-bills-112/metadata.md

 - 2012-03-21 — Introduced in Senate
 - 2012-03-21 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1941)
+- 2012-04-18 — Committee on Foreign Relations Subcommittee on African Affairs.
+Hearings held.
+- 2012-04-24 — Committee on Foreign Relations Subcommittee on African Affairs.
+Hearings held.
+- 2012-06-19 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2012-06-20 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2012-06-20 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2012-06-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 432.